 Many carers find they become increasingly isolated.
 Friends and family don’t come round to visit as often as they once did, invitations stop arriving and gradually your social life can decline.
 There may be many reasons for this but, sadly, some people just don't know how to react to illness or disability and they find it awkward to deal with.

-Even if you find you are isolated and caring alone, there are many Carers Support groups you could connect with to get some advice and practical help.
+Even if you find you are isolated and caring alone, there are many carer support groups you can connect with to get some advice and practical help.

 Get some practical help

 Most people would benefit from practical support to help with caring for a loved one.
 This could be in the form of equipment to help you lift the person you care for, the provision of someone to sit with the person you care for if you need to go out or a holiday from caring where your loved one goes into residential care.